awsdocs/aws-codepipeline-user-guide/doc_source/tutorials-ecs-ecr-codedeploy.md

    docker pull nginx
    ```

 1. Run docker images\.
-You should see the image in the list\.\.
+You should see the image in the list\.

    ```
    docker images